-2.3 Alternative materials that substitute or complement existing offering
+2.3.
+Alternative materials that substitute or complement existing offering high recycled content.

-So called " new materials " can cover a wide range of definitions from brand new materials such as vitrimers or new combination of materials such as metal alloys or composites made from reinforcing fibers/particles and a binding matrix (metallic, ceramic and organic/plastic) or even materials that include high recycled content.
 In all cases, Carlos Tavares, CEO PSA Peugeot Citroen reminded participants that in the 20th century these new materials were usually invented to solve one problem or improve one parameter.
 In the 21st century they are invented to improve several parameters and to solve apparent contradictions (better safety and light weighting for ex.).
 And he also insisted on the necessary acceleration to invent these new materials.
 Prof. Ludwik Leibler, European Inventor of the Year, presented the invention he has just been rewarded for : vitrimère, a new material half way between plastic and glass, both repairable and recyclable, light, insoluble and hardly breakable.
 Inexpensive and easy to produce, it could intervene in many industrial applications, including automotive, aerospace, construction, electronics and entertainment.
 Not to forget medical applications such as a glue capable of replacing the stitches to repair soft organs like the liver.
 Thierry Le Hénaff, CEO Arkéma focused his intervention on one family of new materials, plastic reinforced composites that are the biggest and fastest growing market within composites with market value of \$38.3 billion and future yearly growth estimated at 7%.
 Challenges to composites growth and future generation composites developments were discussed on examples from automotive, aerospace, defense and sport markets.
-Prof. Sung Ha, Hanyang University, commented on the related preformances of the two generations of plastic composites: first thermoset (TS) for very demanding and less price sensitive applications, then thermoplastic (TP) for less demanding, high volume applications.
+Prof. Sung Ha, Hanyang University, commented on the related preformances of the two generations of plastic composites : first thermoset (TS) for very demanding and less price sensitive applications, then thermoplastic (TP) for less demanding, high volume applications.
 Duncan Eldridge, President Morgan Composites explained how hybrid TS/TP structures can meet structural, impact and weight requirements in combat helmets.
 And he insisted on the use of computer modeling for other composite applications where safety is critical: Li-ion car batteries, fuel tanks or impact structures for satellites and trains.
-Olivier Cauquil, Senior Vice President, Materials and Parts Procurement, Airbus Group pushed for more focused R&D on specific themes: further developing advanced (high temperature or low melting) thermoplastic composites with additional functional properties (electrical conductivity, acoustic and vibration reduction, damage tolerance & high impact resistance, erosion resistance), improving/reducing testing as well as developing higher efficiency manufacturing process (quicker layup, rapid curing) in order to decrease costs and finally improving recyclability all along the supply chain.
+Olivier Cauquil, Senior Vice President, Materials and Parts Procurement, Airbus Group pushed for more focused R&D on specific themes : further developing advanced (high temperature or low melting) thermoplastic composites with additional functional properties (electrical conductivity, acoustic and vibration reduction, damage tolerance & high impact resistance, erosion resistance), improving/reducing testing as well as developing higher efficiency manufacturing process (quicker layup, rapid curing) in order to decrease costs and finally improving recyclability all along the supply chain.
 Finally Myron Maurer, Nike, Senior Director, Materials Innovation, Nike acknowledged that new materials such as Thermoplastic composites be a significant growth opportunity for his company.
 The key elements to the use of composites by Nike are the high energy return and flexural fatigue.
 Footwear innovation opportunities also require rapid prototyping for athlete performance insights - not to forget the importance of aesthetic options.